 Many owners assume that fur protects their pets from skin complications,including cancers, however this is not always the case especially for animals with lighter fur and exposed skin.
 It is increasingly important for owners to know and recognise the dangers of excessive sun exposure on pets as our data shows a 35.7% increase in incidences of melanoma in cats and dogs in the UK since 2015.

-As well as the risk to your animal’s health, treatment for these conditions can be very expensive, costing on average £528, but in more serious cases vet bills can run into the thousands.
+As well as the risk to your animal’s health, treatment for this condition can be very expensive, costing on average £380.48, but in more serious cases vet bills can run into the thousands.
 Ensuring your pet has insurance can help guard against such high treatment costs.

 Does my pet need sunscreen?

-There are a few factors that determine whether your dog or cat will need extra protection from the sun.
+There are a few factors that determine whether your pet will need extra protection from the sun.

 - Light coloured fur

 - Exposed skin (such as on the belly or around the muzzle)